yisusworldwide/my-react-apps/README.md

-# todo-list
+# my-react-apps
-This is a responsive Todo List, written in ReactJS, where you can add, toggle and delete todos.
+This is a workspace to create and test React applications.

 ## Technical infomation
-This project is created with Vite. https://vitejs.dev/
+React apps are being created with Vite. https://vitejs.dev/

-The data is stored in LocalStorage via 'useEffect' function.

 ## Procedure
 With NPM in your local console: